 Beans help control diabetes.
 Research shows that bean consumption can be beneficial in the management of blood sugar levels.
 Beans are a great food choice for diabetics as they have a low glycemic index, are high in fibre, low in fat, and include slowly digestible starches.

 Beans help reduce the risk of cardiovascular disease.
-Eating beans lowers blood glucose, insulin, blood pressure, bad cholesterol, and the likelihood of obesity — all factors that can lead to cardiovascular disease if too high.
+Due to their low glycemic index, beans help prevent spikes in blood sugar levels, help reduce blood pressure, helps reduce bad cholesterol, helps to reduce the livelihood of obesity— all factors that can lead to cardiovascular disease if too high.

 For pregnant women, beans help build a better baby.
 Beans contain folate (folic acid), which protects against neural tube defects and birth defects of the spine and brain, including Spina Bifida.